iusekarma/FoodieBoxx/README.md

 # FoodieBox

 **FoodieBox** is a comprehensive restaurant order management system designed to simplify the process of managing orders, tracking them in real-time, and ensuring secure payment processing.
-This web application is built using Python Django as the backend framework, with JavaScript, Tailwind CSS, and HTML for the frontend, and MySQL as the database.
+This web application is built using Python Django as the backend framework, with Tailwind CSS, and HTML for the frontend, and MySQL as the database.

 ## Table of Contents